 Burford Perry represented the seller of a $12.5 million office building who was sued over allegations the seller misrepresented the property’s condition, boundary lines, the state of an easement benefitting the property, and the property’s cash generation abilities based on a planned retail center being constructed at the time of sale.
 After over two years of litigation, Burford Perry was able to obtain a favorable, confidential settlement.

-In a series of related cases, Burford Perry represented six investors in Panton, Inc., a “big data” technology startup.
-Collectively, these investors bought over $5 million in Panton stock based on Panton’s misstated financials and misrepresentations regarding the state of Panton’s technology.
-Burford Perry filed securities fraud claims on behalf of its clients and was able to recoup nearly all their money through a confidential, pre-trial settlement.
+In a series of related cases, Burford Perry represented six investors in Panton, Inc., a “big data” technology startup that purported to leverage artificial intelligence.
+Collectively, these investors bought over $5 million in Panton stock in reliance on Panton’s misstated financials and misrepresentations regarding the state of Panton’s technology.
+Burford Perry filed securities fraud claims on behalf of its clients and recouped nearly all their money through confidential, pre-trial settlements.

 Burford Perry represented Ms. Lehang Lizeroux in claims related to her $3 million investment in a high-rise apartment development.
-Based on their concealing the project’s proper distribution-of-proceeds waterfall (and associated risk), as well as their misrepresentations concerning the project’s funding and timetable, Ms. Lizeroux filed securities fraud claims against the project’s real estate developer and an EB-5 regional center through whom she had invested.
+The firm filed securities fraud claims against the project’s real estate developer and an EB-5 regional center through whom she had invested in reliance on both misrepresenting the project’s funding state and timetable and concealing the project’s proper distribution-of-proceeds waterfall.
 Burford Perry resolved the case on the eve of trial and recovered most of Lizeroux’s attorney’s fees and investment.